annie-uchiha/portfolio/README.md

 # CV-webpage-CSS-practice

-This is created to practice CSS
+This was created to practice CSS but is slowly evolving into a bigger project

 **New idea for a CV webpage with the knowledge gained so far**

-_Practice: HTML5, CSS, SASS .. making pages responsive, cross-browser compatibility_
+_Practice: HTML5, CSS, SASS, making pages responsive, graphics responsive, navbar responsive, cross-browser compatibility, SEO optimization - developer good practices_